frederic-perez/AmE-dictionary/data/dictionary.md

 __blacktop__ _n_ __1__ A bituminous paving substance, as asphalt. __2__ A road covered with blacktop.
 __blah story__
 __blanched__ _v_
-__bland__ _adj_ :eight: __1__ Characterized by a moderate, unperturbed, or tranquil quality, especially: __a__ Pleasant in manner; smooth: _a bland smile._ __b__ Not irritating or stimulating; soothing: _a bland diet._ __c__ Exhibiting no personal worry, embarrassment, or concern: _told a series of bland lies._ __2a__ Dull and insipid: _a bland little drama._ __b__ Having little or no distinctive flavor: _bland cooking._
+__bland__ _adj_ :nine: __1__ Characterized by a moderate, unperturbed, or tranquil quality, especially: __a__ Pleasant in manner; smooth: _a bland smile._ __b__ Not irritating or stimulating; soothing: _a bland diet._ __c__ Exhibiting no personal worry, embarrassment, or concern: _told a series of bland lies._ __2a__ Dull and insipid: _a bland little drama._ __b__ Having little or no distinctive flavor: _bland cooking._
 __blandish__ _v_ To coax by flattery or wheedling; cajole.
-__blandishment__ _n_ :four: /BLAN-dish-munt/ (Often, blandishments.)
+__blandishment__ _n_ :five: /BLAN-dish-munt/ (Often, blandishments.)
 Something, as an action or speech, that tends to entice.
 Flattery intended to persuade.
 A blandishment is something said or done in order to coax or persuade an individual or group to do something.
-The word is usually used in its plural form, blandishments._Syn_ cajolery, palaver _Not even his favorite daughter’s blandishment could persuade him to submit to her whims._ _It’s important that the mayor not be swayed by bribes and blandishments; decisions must be made for the overall good of the city._
+The word is usually used in its plural form, blandishments._Syn_ cajolery, palaver _Not even his favorite daughter’s blandishment could persuade him to submit to her whims._ _It’s important that the mayor not be swayed by bribes and blandishments; decisions must be made for the overall good of the city._ _Sundry blandishments._
 __blank__ _n_ (blank cartridge) A gun cartridge with a charge of powder but no bullet. _The shooter fired blanks._
 __blanket__ _n_ :two::hammer: _The security blanket._
 __blanketed__ _v_ :five::hammer: (blanketing)